 Pays the personal assistance budget for minors: applications for a personal assistance budget can be made in respect of minors with a disability who require home support.
 The budget is used to organise support at home.

-The VAPH accredits and subsidises multifunctional centres at which minors are diagnosed, assigned companions or provided with day care.
+Accredits and subsidises multifunctional centres at which minors are diagnosed, assigned companions or provided with day care.

 Accredits and subsidises a range of services (companion care, day care, residential care) which can be accessed directly by people with a (suspected) disability.
 Directly accessible support is a form of limited, disability-specific support for anyone who is in occasional need of assistance.